ma744/Moonlight/README.md

 1. Download the repository

-2. a) Copy the code of 'config-highlight.cfg' to '/home/$USER/.idlerc/config-highlight.cfg'.
+2. a) Copy the code of the file 'config-highlight.cfg' to '/home/$USER/.idlerc/config-highlight.cfg'.

    b) If it does not exist, open the terminal and type